billthefarmer/blog/blog/content/post/2017-10-14-Markdown-OpenStreetMap-maps.md

 same code with matched template substitutions.
 I have just added and subtracted 0.005 from the given co-ordinates to create a bounding box so the given point is in the centre.
 The API doesn't seem to be too fussy.
-It is important to use the `"en"` locale so the output uses dots for decimal points.
+It is important to use the `ENGLISH` locale so the output uses dots for decimal points.
 The [appendReplacement][6] and [appendTail][7] Java methods are ready made for this pattern matching and replacement.